 Regarding deductibles, there doesn’t seem to be one standard deductible for Century Warranty Services, but some customer reviews mentioned that their personal deductible was $100.

 For more information on the topic of cost, we recommend that our readers review our article on extended car warranty cost.

 Century Warranty Services Reviews

-As with all companies, Century Warranty Services received some positive reviews and some negative reviews online.
+When it comes to the Better Business Bureau (BBB), Century Warranty Services has a strong A+ score.
+However, as with all companies, Century Warranty Services received some positive reviews and some negative reviews online.